 INSTRUCTIONS

-• In a small bowl, add Greek yogurt, tahini, garlic, lemon zest, salt and pepper.
+• Make the tahini yogurt sauce – In a small bowl, stir together the Greek yogurt, tahini, garlic, lemon zest, salt, and pepper.
+Set aside.

 NOTES